Computational Geometry

 During an event.
 If you are being harassed, bullied, discriminated against, are the victim of retaliation, or you notice that either of these are happening to somebody else, or you have any other concerns about the environment at an event of the CG Society, please contact one of the SafeTOC advocates or any member of the CG Society board.
 We will be happy to listen, to intervene, to act as go-between, but also to contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment, bullying, discrimination, or retaliation to feel safe for the duration of the event.
 Members of the CG Society that are being asked to stop a certain behavior due to code of conduct violations are expected to comply immediately.
 The local organizers of a CG Society event may take any action they deem appropriate, including expulsion of the offender from the event with no refund.

 Sanctions.
 The Code of Conduct committee (CCC) of the Society adjudicates cases of potential Code of Conduct violations.
 Based on the findings of the CCC, the board of the CG Society can suspend or terminate membership for members found guilty of Code of Conduct violations.
-This document lays out the procedures in detail.
+Section 8 of the Bylaws lays out the procedures in detail.

 Harassment is any form of behavior which (1) the person being harassed does not want, (2) offends, humiliates, or intimidates, and (3) creates a hostile environment.
 Harassment may be an ongoing pattern of behavior, or it may be just a single act.